 In this regard, when persons seek to connect with you and you can immediately recognize that you have nothing in common with the one requesting the friendship, then you ought to start asking yourself questions as to whether you ought to accept or deny the friend request.

-This certainly a most dead giveaway.
+This is certainly a most dead giveaway.
 When it comes to being a Facebook user, go for quality of friend connection rather than quantity.
-Most of the time, the friends you have on your friend list is a dud.
+Most of the time, the friends you have on your friend list are a dud.

-Conclusion – 5 Simple Ways To Spot Fake Facebook Users
+Conclusion – Time To Take Action On Those Fake Users

 Thanks for reading and I’ll be back really soon with more helpful tips you must know as you progress in your online marketing journey.